Rights of Heirs & Beneficiaries in Probate

 have the right to object to a financial statement.
 They may ask the court

 to review the statements and decide on accuracy.

 This can happen when someone is hiding assets of the deceased or claiming

 an incorrect value for some item, or may simply be an error.
 Unfortunately,

-the executor or if a creditor is making a false claim.
+or if a creditor is making a false claim.